Acherontia atropos: Distribution

 Acherontia atropos occurs throughout the Middle East and the Mediterranean region, much of Africa down to the southern tip, and increasingly as far north as southern Great Britain due to recently mild British winters.
 It occurs as far east as India and western Saudi Arabia, and as far west as the Canary Islands and Azores.
 It invades western Eurasia frequently, although few individuals successfully overwinter.
+Sometimes the young generation appears even above the Arctic Circle, e.g. in northern Sweden (68°12’21.3”N 21°50’18.1”E) on 6 September 2019, after an exceptionally warm summer.

 Development

 There are several generations of Acherontia atropos per year, with continuous broods in Africa.
 In the northern parts of its range the species overwinters in the pupal stage.
 Eggs are laid singly under old leaves of Solanaceae: potato especially, but also Physalis and other nightshades.
 However it also has been recorded on members of the Verbenaceae, e.g. Lantana, and on members of the families Cannabaceae, Oleaceae, Pedaliaceae and others.
 The larvae are stout with a posterior horn, as is typical of larvae of the Sphingidae.
 Most sphingid larvae however, have fairly smooth posterior horns, possibly with a simple curve, either upward or downward.
 In contrast, Acherontia species and certain relatives bear a posterior horn embossed with round projections about the thicker part.
 The horn itself bends downwards near the base, but curls upwards towards the tip.

 The newly hatched larva starts out light green with yellow stripes diagonally on the sides, but darken after feeding.
-In the second instar, it has thorn-like horns on the back.
+In the second instar, it has thornlike horns on the back.
 In the third instar, purple or blue edging develops on the yellow stripes and the tail horn turns from black to yellow.
 In the final instar, the thorns disappear and the larva may adopt one of three colour morphs: green, brown or yellow.
 Larvae do not move much, and will click their mandibles or even bite if threatened, though the bite is effectively harmless to human skin.
 The larva grows to about 120–130 mm, and pupates in an underground chamber.
 The pupa is smooth and glossy with the proboscis entirely fused to the body, as in most Lepidoptera, though unlike many other sphinx moths.